 I have been making art as long as I can remember.
 As a kid, I would spend hours covering our dining room table with paint, glue and glitter making cards for every holiday of the year.
 After studying art in college, I started a cottage company called Picket Pottery.
 It was a thriving wholesale pottery company selling to hundreds of stores around the country.
 Keenly aware of family traditions, my hand-thrown, functional pottery brought people together around a table or in the kitchen.
 The physical nature of the work took a toll on my back and so I rediscovered my love of painting.

 Currently, I teach art at my alma mater high school in Saratoga County, New York.
 I spend summers painting from my log cabin in the Adirondacks.
-My work is available at AMP Galleries in Saratoga and at the Lake Placid Center for the Arts, or online.
 Feel free to contact me for any work on my site or for commissioned pieces.

 Oh yeah, that's me in the back- the happy one!